jcerullo/meshmap.net/README.md

 calls.

 Panning to other parts of the world is allowed.
-But since only routers, gateways and clients are displayed on the map, the node icons for other roles will currently default to client.
+But since only routers, gateways and clients are displayed on the map, the node icons for other roles outside The Villages may not be correct.

 ## FAQs